freeCodeCamp/testable-projects-fcc/README.md

 For all the details about automatically testing this project, please see the [CONTRIBUTING guide](CONTRIBUTING.md).

+### Credits:
-### This repo did not originally live here.
+__This repo did not originally live here.
 There are several important contributors who contributed code before this project took its current form.
-So credit where credit is due:
+So credit where credit is due, to those contributors, and to the other key contributors for this project:__
-First and foremost is @Weezlo, thanks for getting us started!
-And to @no-stack-dub-sack for seeing it through the rest of the way!
-Also @Christian-Paul & @paycoguy for coming up with reliable ways to test D3, and @bonham000 for helping to get this all bundled up nicely in one sweet little package.
+- First and foremost is [@Weezlo](https://github.com/Weezlo), thanks for getting us started!
+And to [@no-stack-dub-sack](https://github.com/no-stack-dub-sack), [@tchaffee](https://github.com/tchaffee) & [@tbushman](https://github.com/tbushman) for seeing it through the rest of the way!
+Also [@Christian-Paul](https://github.com/Christian-Paul) & [@paycoguy](https://github.com/paycoguy) for coming up with reliable ways to test D3, and [@bonham000](https://github.com/bonham000) for helping us to get this all bundled up nicely in one sweet little package.

-### Credits:
-- credits for individual example projects coming soon...
-- All tests developed by @Weezlo & @no-stack-dub-sack except for the D3 projects developed by @Christian-Paul & @paycoguy
+- All tests developed by [@Weezlo](https://github.com/Weezlo) & [@no-stack-dub-sack](https://github.com/no-stack-dub-sack) except for the D3 projects developed by [@Christian-Paul](https://github.com/Christian-Paul) & [@paycoguy](https://github.com/paycoguy), with countless refinements to all projects by [@tbushman](https://github.com/tbushman) & [@tchaffee](https://github.com/tchaffee).